InterstellarOne/InterstellarOne/README.md

 - 👋 Hi, I’m @InterstellarOne
-- 👀 I’m interested in creating datapacks, mods, and maps for Minecraft, Line Rider, Beat Saber, and other music syncig programs, Tech Support and sysadmining, and Lego Technic/Robotics.
+- 👀 I’m interested in creating datapacks, mods, and maps for Minecraft, Line Rider, and Lego Robotics.
 - Check out some of the platforms I am on below.

 Youtube: https://www.youtube.com/@interstellar_1